 Germany is the fourth-largest economy in the world and has an enormous political and economic power in the European Union, not least because Germany is selling more and more abroad than it buys, which means a high export surplus.
 This is why our trading partners are in debt.
 Germany is therefore the only country to have the fiscal ammunition for the so-called ‘Euro rescue packages’, which were, in reality, bank rescues.
 Thus Germany can largely dictate policy in the Eurozone.

-Next we talked to Ska Keller, the vice-president of the Greens/EFA group in the European Parliament, and former Green co-candidate for European Commission President ahead of the 2014 EU Parliament elections.
+Next we talked to Ska Keller, the Co-President of the Greens/EFA group in the European Parliament, and former Green co-candidate for European Commission President ahead of the 2014 EU Parliament elections.
 What does she think?

 Germany is the most populous country in the EU, and this is of course something special.
 But I think it’s important that the government in Germany makes it clear that size is not everything.
 We have a special past in Germany and one should be careful that other people are also considered important.
 This is very, very important and unfortunately you can see that with the current federal government does not always work out.